kiriakosvaggel/pokemon-lite/README.md

 ## Project Status

 This project is a dynamic work in progress.
-While the current version of the simulator/fight is not final, we're actively working on its development.
+While the current version of the simulator/fight is not final, I am working  actively working on its development.
 Stay tuned for exciting updates!